-During his 25 year career in federal law enforcement, Gary has conducted and supervised criminal, counterintelligence, and counterterrorism investigations and operations for the Department of Homeland Security, the Office of the Director of National Intelligence, and the Naval Criminal Investigative Service.
-He has completed overseas assignments throughout Southeast Asia and the Middle East and an overseas tour in Yokosuka, Japan.
-He was a recipient of the Director of Central Intelligence Team Award for Countering Foreign Denial and Deception in 2003 and Department of Defense Team Award for National Security Investigations in 2007.
+During his 27 year career in federal law enforcement, Gary conducted and supervised criminal, counterintelligence, and counterterrorism investigations and operations for the Department of Homeland Security, Office of the Director of National Intelligence, and Naval Criminal Investigative Service.
+He completed an overseas tour in Yokosuka, Japan and assignments throughout Southeast Asia and the Middle East.
+He was a recipient of the Department of Defense Team Award for National Security Investigations in 2007 and Director of Central Intelligence Team Award for Countering Foreign Denial and Deception in 2003.

 In 2011 the Center for Strategic Intelligence Research published his book, ‘Who Watches the Watchmen?
 The Conflict between National Security and Freedom of the Press’.
-Gary has lectured on the topic of unauthorized disclosures of classified information and the U.S. media at several Intelligence Community agencies, universities, and private organizations; including the American Bar Association and Associated Press.
+Gary has lectured on the topic of the U.S. media and unauthorized disclosures of classified information at several Intelligence Community agencies, universities, and private organizations; including the American Bar Association and Associated Press.
 ‘Watchmen’ has been added to the syllabus for graduate courses at several universities; including Harvard University’s Kennedy School of Government, and Princeton’s Woodrow Wilson School of Public and International Affairs.

 Gary is currently an Assistant Professor at Daniel Morgan Graduate School of National Security in Washington D.C.